MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/teams-conversational-ai/how-conversation-ai-get-started.md

 ### Register Action Handlers

 Action handlers help users achieve the goals, which are shared in the user intents.

-One of the key aspects in action handlers is that you must first register the actions in the prompts and then help users achieve the goal.

-You must register a handler for each action listed in the prompt and add a handler to deal with unknown actions.
+One of the key aspects in action handlers is that you must first register the actions in the prompts and then register a handler for each action listed in the prompt, including the unknown actions.

 In the following example of a light bot, we have the `LightsOn`, `LightsOff`, and `Pause` action.
 Every time an action is called, you return a `string`.
 If you require the bot to return time, you don't need to parse the time and convert it to a number.
 The `PauseParameters` property ensures that it returns time in number format without pausing the prompt.